Qamar-Khan/EventSphere/README.md

-EventSpherePro
+EventSpherePro:

 EventSpherePro is a cross-platform mobile app developed using React Native, offering a seamless experience for managing events.
 This README provides an overview of the project, installation instructions, and key features.

-Table of Contents
+Table of Contents:

-Introduction
+1.Introduction
-Key Features
+2.Key Features
-Requirements
-Installation
-Prerequisites
+3.Requirements
+4.Installation
+5.Prerequisites
-Getting Started
+6.Getting Started
-Usage
+7.Usage
-Folder Structure
+8.Folder Structure
-Contributing
-License

-Introduction
+Introduction:

 EventSpherePro is designed to simplify event management, providing features .
 The app is built using React Native, allowing for Android  support from a single codebase.

-Key Features
+Key Features:

 Event Creation:
 Easily create and manage events with essential details.